aikar/wormhole/README.markdown

 Sending bottlenecks the current benchmark, but on a 3.4ghz CPU, with a small message I was able to get up to 154k messages per second.
-This is on a single core, so when the systme is applied over multiple node processes you could see upwards to 400-500k messages per second on a quad core system.
+This is on a single core, so when the system is applied over multiple node processes you could see upwards to 400-500k messages per second on a quad core system.

 ## Contributing